 How do we prepare workers for these changes?

 “The evidence suggests that while computers are not causing net job losses now, low wage occupations are losing jobs, likely contributing to economic inequality.
 These workers need new skills in order to transition to new, well-paying jobs.
 Developing a workforce with the skills to use new technologies is the real challenge posed by computer automation.” — James Bessen, Why automation doesn’t mean a robot is going to take your job

 Peer conferences, therefore, are what we need to prepare workers for the continuing and accelerating transformation of the work marketplace.
 As Niels Pflaeging recently put it (paraphrased by Harold Marche):

 “´Machines can solve complicated problems.
 They cannot solve complex, surprising problems’.
 Valued work is no longer standardized.
 Therefore a standardized approach for education and training to support creative work is obsolete.”

 I’ll repeat that: “…a standardized approach for education and training to support creative work is obsolete.”
+That means traditional conferences are obsolete.
 Say goodbye to traditional conferences — and say hello to peer learning!